ronniemyers/system-automation/README.md

 # System Automation

-A list of handy macOS scripts and files.
+A list of handy macOS & Windows scripts and files.